 The nursery building is set amidst a group of high rise flats close to the city centre and areas of historical interest.
-We have recently acquired a shop unit on Prewett Street that will be used for smaller groups and cookery sessions This has given us much more scope to develop our service to families and the community.
 We use all the community space that we can and we have a thriving allotment and are very lucky to have access to St Mary Redcliffe & Temple secondary school swimming pool.
-Over forty of our families regularly use this facility.
 We also have the use of three forest sites.
 The Governor’s, Head and staff continue to develop the space for the families believing that the comfortable appealing space we offer values the family and children that attend the nursery.

 In September 2006 we started a Forest Experience to benefit the families and children of the nursery.
 Our Forest Experience, which illustrates our principles, is to provide awe inspiring matter, challenge, adventure, and ecology.
 This outdoor agenda moves very much beyond the basic outline of the Early Years Foundation Stage (EYFS).
 We have the use of three forest sites and now all children spend a day at the forest every week finding freedom and adventure.
 We purchased a minibus for forest trips in January 2011.

 Here at Redcliffe we have food at the heart of what we do every day.
 The children explore food in our children's kitchen, eat healthy home cooked meals for lunch and tea and visit the allotment at Windmill Hill City Farm.
 In 2006 we founded our Creative Food Project which is now threaded throughout the whole Centre.
 We were presented with the Bristol Food Hero award in 2013, Jamie Oliver said of Redcliffe Food Project “What Redcliffe Nursery School does for food and eating is absolutely beautiful”